piecioshka/test-es2015-weakmap/README.md

 # test-es2015-weakmap

-> :ledger: Testing WeakMap from ECMAScript 2015 spec
+> :ledger: Testing WeakMap (reducing by Garbage Collector) from ECMAScript 2015 spec

 ## How it works?